When most people think of taking a long weekend getaway to Norway, Stavanger tends to be overshadowed by the country's capital.

 The city is the gateway to the incredible Lysefjord, home to the iconic Preikestolen (Pulpit Rock) and offerers excellent choice in outdoor activities from cruising on the glass-like fjord to hiking to panoramic summits.

-The direct flights from London are just under 2 hours, meaning you can arrive easily and spend your full break taking in the sights of this beautiful destination.
+The direct flights from London are just under 2 hours allowing you to spend your full break taking in the sights of this beautiful destination.

 With one day spent enjoying a fjord cruise and one day left open to explore the compact and attractive city centre, you'll really feel you've made the most of your holiday.